Is the EU-Mercosur trade deal bad for the planet?

 Who supports the deal, and what happens next?

-The deal also faces fierce pushback from climate campaigners and Green Party politicians, who say it is incompatible with the EU's climate plans and want decision-makers to reject it.
+The pact has faced fierce pushback from climate campaigners and Green Party politicians, who say it is incompatible with the EU's climate plans.

 Context is powered by the Thomson Reuters Foundation Newsroom.